albertmakan/nft-specific-language/distr/spm-docs/docs/api/spl-cli.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

 # SPL CLI

-TODO: explain SPM DSL Syntax and how to use it
+TODO: list all options of SPL CLI and parameters+how to use them